Barbara A. Murphy

 • Automatic Teller Machines, Inv.
 No. 337-TA-958 (Global Cash Access v.
 NRT Technology Corp.).
 Successfully represented respondent NRT against allegations of patent infringement.
 The complainant withdrew the Complaint and the Investigation was terminated after the ALJ issued an order granting respondent’s motion for summary determination of invalidity.

-• TV Programs, Inv.
-No. 337-TA-886 (E.T.
+• TV Programs, No. 337-TA-886, (E.T.
 Radcliffe, LLC and Emir Tiar v.
 The Walt Disney Company and Thunderbird Films).
 Successfully represented The Walt Disney Company against charges of copyright infringement related to the Mr. Young television show.
 Won on summary determination of no copyright infringement.

 • Semiconductor Chips with Minimized Chip Package Size, Inv.
 Nos.
 337-TA-605 and 337-TA-649 (Tessera v.
 ATI Technologies, et al.): Represented Complainant Tessera in two investigations involving patents on seminal technology in modern integrated circuit manufacture.
-In the 605 investigation, the Commission found that every respondent, including industry leaders Qualcomm, Motorola and ST Micro, violated Section 337 and issued an exclusion order and cease and desist orders prohibiting certain respondents (and their affiliates) from importing and/or selling the infringing chips.
-Upon issuance of the Commission’s decision, Motorola took a license to maintain continued access for its downstream products to the U.S. market.
+In the 605 investigation, the Commission found that every respondent, violated Section 337 and issued an exclusion order and cease and desist orders.
 The 649 investigation was dismissed to pursue damages in district court litigation in lieu of the ITC investigation.

 • Endodontic Instruments Inv.
 No. 337-TA-610 (Dentsply International v.
 Guidance Endodontics): Represented complainant Dentsply in a patent-based Section 337 investigation concerning endodontic instruments used to perform root canals.